|

 It sure seems to me that methane is a FAR more attractive possibility regarding solving future energy needs than Hydrogen has any chance of accomplishing.

 By the way, chemically, Methane is CH4.
 Another immensely popular concept (but an incredibly expensive and foolish idea!) these days is Ethanol (or Ethyl Alcohol or Grain Alcohol) which is C2H5OH.
-Methane (gas) and Methanol (CH3OH) (liquid) and Ethane (C2H6 (gas) and Ethanol (or wood alcohol) (liquid) are therefore similar chemically, all simple hydrocarbons, where a Hydrogen atom is in an (ane) is replaced by an Hydroxyl ion in the (anol).
+Methane (gas) and Methanol (CH3OH) (liquid) and Ethane (C2H6 (gas) and Ethanol (or wood alcohol) (liquid) are therefore similar chemically, all simple hydrocarbons, where a Hydrogen atom is in an (-ane) is replaced by an Hydroxyl ion in the (-anol).
 Some uses benefit from a gaseous fuel, while others benefit from a liquid fuel.

 (Ethanol requires not only immense amounts of corn to be grown, at the expense of food crops, which has already [2007] caused grocery prices to rise tremendously, but it requires the heating and fermentation processes of a still and some other processes, and then has to be trucked around, together USING UP about as much (fossil fuel) energy that the Ethanol can eventually provide!
 AT BEST, we are simply WASTING all those millions of acres of corn crops!
 Interesting, huh?

-C Johnson, Physicist, Physics Degree from Univ of Chicago
+C Johnson, Theoretical Physicist, Physics Degree from Univ of Chicago